You are currently viewing 21 Best Hikes in the Columbia River Gorge OregonPin

 Seasons: Year Round

 What You’ll See: Very picturesque road and great views of the gorge.
 During the season, it’s also a great spot to see wildflowers.
+Plus it has an iconic shot about the road.

 See More: Your Photo Guide to the Rowena Crest Viewpoint